FreakC-Foundation/FreakC/TUTORIAL.md

 The reason for this is that FreakC has: SETLOCAL ENABLEDELAYEDEXPANSION which causes "!" to not be used properly.

+# Unicode characters
+To start using Unicode character, type:

+	FuckUnicode[fnc] >nul

+So now you can use Unicode characters:

+	FuckUnicode[fnc] >nul
+	Swear[fnc] ă ê ©
+	:: Would print out "ă ê ©"

 # Prints out command's text
 If you type: